Remembering the Parish

 Remembering the Parish Landscape

-We now invite proposals from postgraduates, postdocs, faculty and independent scholars researching any aspect of ‘parish remembrance’.
-The Parish Network can offer speakers free registration and complimentary lunch / refreshments during the day but delegates have to make / cover their own travel arrangements.
+The Parish Network can offer speakers free registration and complimentary lunch / refreshments during the day but all participants have to make / cover their own travel arrangements.

 Image Credit: Damian Camenzind, ‘Prospect of Gersau’ (1813).
 By kind permission of Gersau District Council.